getsalty/ChampionGGItemSetCreator/README.md

 * Popular skill order is shown on the item sets (vision tab).
 * GUI to view all item sets and skill orders. **Still being revised
 * Delete all previous item sets created by this program.
+* Exporting all champions' item sets to game.
-* Exporting all champions' item sets or select specific champions to export. **Not finished yet.
+* Exporting specific champions' item sets to game. **Not finished yet

 ####How To Install